API Tester - Free Online HTTP Request Builder

 Most modern APIs return JSON.
 This tool automatically detects JSON responses, formats them with proper indentation, and applies syntax highlighting.
 Strings appear in green, numbers in orange, booleans in purple, null values in gray, and property keys in blue.
 This color coding makes it significantly easier to scan large response objects and find the data you need.

 After building a request, you can switch to the Code Generation tab to see the equivalent code in cURL, JavaScript fetch, and Python requests.
-This is useful when you have tested an endpoint and want to integrate it into your application.
-Each code snippet is fully formed and ready to copy into your project, including headers, authentication, and the request body.
+This is useful when you have tested an endpoint and integrate it into your application.
+Each code snippet is fully formed and copy into your project, including headers, authentication, and the request body.

 cURL is the universal command-line HTTP client available on Linux, macOS, and Windows.
 The generated cURL command includes all your headers, authentication, body content, and the appropriate flags.
 You can paste it directly into a terminal to execute the same request outside the browser.